Leukemia: Types, Symptoms, Diagnosis & Treatment

 Stem cell transplant

-A treatment that may be used in some leukemias after intensive therapy or in certain higher-risk settings.
+A treatment used in some leukemias after intensive therapy or in higher-risk cases.

 Observation

-Monitoring without starting treatment right away, used in some chronic leukemias such as some cases of CLL.
+Monitoring without immediate treatment, used in some chronic leukemias such as CLL.

 Questions to Ask Your Care Team